 What Do You Need To Use Chromebook Locked Mode?

-- Chromebook managed by your school for each student
+- A Chromebook managed by your school for each student.
+Learn about managed Chromebooks.

 Once accepted to the (currently beta) program, you’ll be able to enable Locked Mode using the steps shown below.